-Out-of-Pocket Maximum
+Out-of-pocket Maximum

-The amount of money that an individual must pay out of his or her own pocket, before an insurance company will pay 100% for that individual's healthcare expenses.
+The amount of money that an individual must pay out of their own pocket, before an insurance company will pay 100% for an individual's healthcare expenses.

 Preferred Provider Organization (PPO)

 An entity that contracts to provide healthcare services to subscribers at negotiated, often discounted, rates.